open-rhoads/cplusplus/CISC187/Activity-5/Activity-5.md

 # Hash Table
 This project demonstrates a simple has table with an unordered map.
 It also computes the hash value of a string key with the default hash function.
+## Assignment Video
+Here is my video explaining this assignment:

 ## Number 1
 ```c++
     // the following array would take O(N) or O(logN) steps to search using linear or binary search, respectively